YWCA Glendale: Our Response to Current Events

 - As an essential provider of vital social services, our emergency services: emergency shelter and our confidential hotline will remain available 24/7.

-- Instructions have been provided to our clients about how they should respond if they experience flu like symptoms.
+- Instructions have been provided to our clients about how they should respond if they experience flu like symptoms and a COVID-19 shelter plan has been implemented to safely house survivors.

 June 15th – August 7th Camp Rosie: Girls on the Rise (Virtual Summer Camp)